Giftbit/lightrail-stripe-java/README.md

 The`StripeLightrailSplitTenderCharge` class resembles the interface of a Stripe `Charge` class and transparently splits the transaction between Lightrail and Stripe.
 The Lightrail parameter could be one of the following:

-- `code`, specifying a Gift Card by its `fullcode`,

-- `cardId`, specifying a Gift Card by its `cardId`, or
+- `cardId`, specifying a Card by its `cardId`,
 - `contact`, specifying a Contact by its `contactId`.
-This will eventually be translated as the `cardId` of the corresponding Account Card for the transaction currency.
+This leads to creating the transaction against the Contact's respective Account Card for the specified currency,
+- `shopperId`, specifying a Contact by its `userSuppliedId`, or
+- `code`, specifying a Gift Card by its `fullcode`.

 The Stripe parameter could be: